-A Minimalist Guide for Over 40s: It’s Time to Ditch the Rut
+A Minimalist Guide for Over 40s: Learn How to Ditch the Rut and Live Your Best Life

 For Gen X’ers and Boomers, living with less isn’t in our nature.
 We’re accustomed to accumulating stuff.